A-M-1203/blackboard-client/README.md

 # blackboard-client

-Web application for collaborative drawing
+Simple web application for drawing in the browser.